The Work is a Path for

 What is the sense and significance of life

 on earth, and human life in particular?

 In his talks, Gurdjieff gave a keen analysis of the modern dilemma.
 "There is a growth of personality at the cost of essence, that is, a growth of the artificial, the unreal and what is foreign at the cost of the natural, the real and what is one's own.
-We see everywhere a preponderance of vulgarity and stupidity of all kinds, and in life, we only see new divisions, new hostility, new misunderstandings.
-To avoid a complete disaster, it was necessary to achieve world harmony as soon as possible.
-It could not be achieved by politics, philosophy, religion or any organized movement that treats a man in the mass.
-It could only be accomplished through the individual development of man.
 If enough individuals could develop themselves, even partially, into genuine natural beings, each such individual would then be able to convince and win over as many as a hundred others who would, each in his turn, be able to influence another hundred and so on."
-What Gurdjieff was saying was that everyone, like Atlas, would hold up, be responsible for, their own world and thus the larger world.
+What Gurdjieff was saying was that everyone, like Atlas, would hold up, be responsible for their own world and thus the larger world.

 "Awake thou that sleepest and Christ shall give thee light."